ultreyaonline/standalone/DEVELOPERS.md

 Initial setup requires running `php artisan migrate --seed` to do db table creation and generate the required Roles and Permissions.

 You may optionally also run `php artisan db:seed --class=DemoSeeder` to install some users and weekends for demo purposes.

+Sample users in the demo data include: john@example.com, james@example.com, jane@example.com.
+All have the same password: "password" (without quotes).

 ## ERD
 A database relations diagram can be found in the `/technical` folder.